dosqas/minesweeper/README.md

 * 📱 **Optimized UI:** Designed for smooth performance and consistent gameplay experience across various systems.
   ![Main menu](demo/mainmenu.png)
   *Navigate easily with a clean and intuitive interface.*

 ---

+## 🛠️ Challenges & What I Learned

+Developing this Minesweeper game was both fun and a great learning experience.
+The biggest challenges I faced were:

+* 🐛 **Bug Squashing:** Debugging intricate game logic to ensure fair and accurate gameplay.
+* 🎵 **Audio System Implementation:** Integrating a responsive audio engine that plays music and sound effects in sync with game events.
+* ⚡ **Concurrency & Multithreading:** Managing threads for smooth UI updates and audio playback without freezing or stuttering.

+Through solving these challenges, I deepened my understanding of **Java multithreading**, **event-driven programming**, and **audio management in games**.
+This project was a great exercise in **problem-solving** and **clean code practices**.

+---